wso2/docs-mi/en/docs/reference/connectors/kafka-connector/kafka-connector-avro-producer-example.md

       </tr>
     </table>

-6. Next drag and drop the 'publishMessages' operation of the KafkaTransport Connector to the Design View as shown below.
+6. Next drag and drop the `publishMessages` operation of the KafkaTransport Connector to the Design View as shown below.
    <a href="{{base_path}}/assets/img/integrate/connectors/kafka"><img src="{{base_path}}/assets/img/integrate/connectors/kafka/kafka-avro-example.png" title="Kafka Avro Example" width="800" alt="Kafka Avro Example"/></a>

 7. Create a connection from the properties window by clicking on the '+' icon as shown below.